 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.

-The course will consist of approximately 15 lectures, most of them during morning sessions.
-In addition there will be computer classes every afternoon demonstrating many concepts presented in the lectures as well as introducing software tools to analyze measurements in the area of beam-based diagnostics (like orbit response matrices, phase advance data, etc.).
+The course will consist of approximately 15 lectures, mostly during morning sessions.
+In addition, there will be computer exercises every afternoon demonstrating concepts presented in the lectures as well as introducing software tools in Matlab, including AT and LOCO, to analyze beam-based diagnostics measurements (like orbit response matrices, phase advance data, etc.).
 The afternoons will also include some of the lectures plus some less formal discussion sessions.
 In addition there will be 4 homework sets to be solved in the evenings.

 We will present beam-based methods for characterizing and controlling the linear and nonlinear optics of a storage ring.
 We will cover tune, chromaticity, and dispersion measurement; beam-based alignment; orbit response matrix analysis; analysis of turn-by-turn orbit data; beam size measurement; methods of coupling correction; measurement of dynamic aperture; measurement of energy aperture; characterization of resonances; tune shift with amplitude; model independent analysis; and impedance characterization using turn-by-turn and closed orbit measurements.

 (to be provided by USPAS) “Particle Accelerator Physics,” Springer-Verlag Publishers (third edition, 2007) by Helmut Wiedemann.